aalok-sathe/psychtoolbox_trigger_utils/README.md

-If you want to make your experiment **really portable** you may wish to instead clone this repository and committing the contents of it alongside your own code, so it gets 'baked into' your experiment (this means, though, that you won't receive any updates to this repository in case we need to make changes down the line).
+If you want to make your experiment **really portable** you may wish to instead clone this repository and commit the contents of it alongside your own code, so it gets 'baked into' your experiment code (this means, though, that you won't receive any updates to this repository in case we need to make changes down the line).
 Alternatively, you could add this repository as a [`git submodule`](https://git-scm.com/book/en/v2/Git-Tools-Submodules).